 Land Rover is steering clear of purely ‘self-charging’ hybrid systems.
 It’s sticking to 48-volt mild-hybrid and plug-in hybrid technologies for its partially electric models.
 In line with that strategy, the 2022 Range Rover will debut with gasoline and diesel engines in mild-hybrid and plug-in hybrid forms.
-Every gas or diesel-powered engine of the 2022 Range Rover will have some level of electric assistance.
+Every gas or diesel-powered engine will have some level of electric assistance.

 The range is expected to begin with a 300 horsepower 2.0-liter turbo gasoline engine developed in-house.
 This should be the only 2.0-liter option.
 Moving up, 3.0-liter straight-six engines delivering up to over 500 horsepower are expected.
 Some of these Ingenium engines would be available in a plug-in hybrid form either as standard or as an option.
 The top dog will likely be a BMW Group-made 4.4-liter V8 gasoline engine dishing out well over 550 horsepower, perhaps 600 horsepower.

-While shoving in a battery pack and motor to derive hybrid variants makes the next-gen Range Rover heavy, Land Rover may offset the weight increase with lighter materials and stands to benefit from lighter batteries as well.
+While shoving in a battery pack and motor to derive hybrid variants makes the next-gen model heavy, Land Rover may offset the weight increase with lighter materials and stands to benefit from lighter batteries as well.

 Land Rover may take covers off the standard 2022 Range Rover at the end of this year.
 Expect the US launch of the Mk5 Range Rover in mid-2022.